When people think computational geometry, in my experience, they typically think one of two things:

 - OpenCV: the open-source computer vision library has some nice standalone computational geometry modules.
 In particular, I used its minimum enclosing triangle function for a while before implementing it myself.

-I hope this post has given you a taste for the beauty of computational geometry, a subject rich with fascinating problems and equally fascinating solutions.
+I hope this post has given you a taste for the beauty of computational geometry as a Python developer, a subject rich with fascinating problems and equally fascinating applications.

 In practice, computational geometric implementations present unique challenges that will push you to exercise new and exciting problem-solving skills.

 If you’re interested in learning more or have any questions for me, I can be reached at firstname.lastname@example.org.